Weak weak quenched limits for the path-valued processes of hitting times and positions of a transient, one-dimensional

-\section{Random environment}
+\section{Random Environment}

 It will be important for us to identify sections of the environment that contribute the most to the distribution of the hitting times.
-To this end, we define the ladder locations $(\nu_k)$ of the environment by \be \nu_0 = 0, \quad\text{and}\quad \nu_k = \inf \left\{ j > \nu_{k-1} : \, \prod_{i=\nu_{k-1}}^{j-1} \rho_i < 1 \right\} \text{ for } k\geq 1. \ee (The ladder locations are those locations where the \emph{potential} of the environment introduced by Sinai \cite{sRRWRE} reaches a new minimum to the right of the origin.)
+To this end, we define the ladder locations $\nu_k = \nu_k(\w)$ of the environment by \be \nu_0 = 0, \quad\text{and}\quad \nu_k = \inf \left\{ j > \nu_{k-1} : \, \prod_{i=\nu_{k-1}}^{j-1} \rho_i < 1 \right\} \text{ for } k\geq 1. \ee (The ladder locations are those locations where the \emph{potential} of the environment introduced by Sinai \cite{sRRWRE} reaches a new minimum to the right of the origin.)
 Occasionally we will denote $\nu_1$ by $\nu$ instead for compactness.
 Since the environment is i.i.d., the sections of the environment $\{\w_x : \nu_k \leq x < \nu_{k+1} \}$ between ladder locations are also i.i.d.
-However, the environment immediately to the left of $\nu_0$ is different from the environment immediately to the left of $\nu_k$ for any $k\geq 1$.
+However, the environment immediately to the left of $\nu_0 = 0$ is different from the environment immediately to the left of $\nu_k$ for any $k\geq 1$ since $\prod_{j=i}^{\nu_k-1} \rho_j < 1$ for any $k\geq 1$ and $0\leq i < \nu_k$ but it can happen that $\prod_{j=i}^{-1} \rho_j \geq 1$ for some $i < 0$.
 Thus, the environment is not stationary under shifts of the environment by the ladder locations.
 To resolve this complication we define a new measure $Q$ on environments by